evcc-io/docs/docs/installation/manual.md

 ### Configuration

-- Now you are ready to configure your setup, for that continue to [Configure Manually](1.3.-Manual-configuration) documentation
+- Now you are ready to configure your setup, for that continue to [Configure Manually TBA](#) documentation
 - Once the configuration is done, open your web browser at [http://127.0.0.1:7070/](http://127.0.0.1:7070/)

   **Note:** Replace `127.0.0.1` with the IP of the computer if it is not identical to the one where you run the browser)